Difference Between a Counselor and Social Worker

 Most of the time, social workers adapt to a new way of practice depending on the social background of the community that they are dealing with.

 Social workers practice their work in almost every field of community life that one can imagine.
-Some of these include hospitals, schools, mental health clinics, elected offices, prisons, military, and even senior centres.
+Some of these include hospitals, schools, mental health clinics, elected offices, prisons, the military, and even senior centres.

 They may even join private or public agencies that provide social services to various people and communities.